w3f/polkadot-wiki/docs/learn/learn-staking.md

 session and utility pallets.
 This makes the stash account even more isolated than using a controller account since now one can bond / unbond / bond more funds using the staking proxy account.
-However, it is important to remember that actions on proxy accounts are limited, and in the case of staking proxy account calls from the balance pallet cannot be signed.
+However, it is important to remember that actions on proxy accounts are limited, and in the case of staking proxy accounts calls from the balance pallet cannot be signed.
 This means that it is not possible to send funds from a staking proxy.
 To do that one needs to remove that account as a staking proxy.

 ## Staking System Overview